 COVID-19 UPDATE: All courses are currently taught remotely.

 Please get in touch if you have any questions about how training from Blue Eagle Academic Services can benefit your faculty, department, school, or research group.
 I am always happy to discuss creating a bespoke course or workshop based on your specific needs.

 Writing a proposal for the Engineering and Physical Science Research Council can be a daunting prospect: a lot of time and energy is spent developing a project where the funding outcome is far from certain and much of it can feel outside of the Principal Investigator’s control.
 As a former EPSRC portfolio manager, I’m afraid there is nothing I can say to guarantee a successfully funded grant proposal … but I can discuss seven aspects of writing a proposal that are often overlooked but which can have a potential impact on your application.
 These include:

 - Keeping all readers of the proposal in mind: A proposal is seen by a number of people on its way to a funding decision.
-Ensuring that each person (portfolio manager, reviewer, panel member) is considered during the writing process can be beneficial.
+Ensuring that each person (portfolio manager, reviewer, and panel member) is considered during the writing process can be beneficial.

 - Avoiding conflicts: PIs have the chance to nominate reviewers they believe can fairly assess their proposal.
 However, conflicted reviewers cannot be used, potentially wasting this opportunity.